-Due to the uncertainty which may be attached to the inferred mineral resources ("Inferred Resources") it cannot be assumed that all or any part of an Inferred Resource will be upgraded to an Indicated or Measured Resource as a result of continued exploration.
+Due to the uncertainty which may be attached to the inferred mineral resources ("Inferred Mineral Resources") it cannot be assumed that all or any part of an Inferred Mineral Resource will be upgraded to an Indicated or Measured Mineral Resource as a result of continued exploration.
 Confidence in the estimate is insufficient to allow the meaningful application of technical and economic parameters or to enable an evaluation of economic viability.

 The current Mineral Reserves provide very strong assurances of adequate plant feed for years to come.
 Cost control is well managed by virtue of Sherritt's and GNC's management of the Moa Joint Venture.
-At current world prices for nickel and cobalt, the nickel equivalent cut-off being used to define the limonite zone for mining purposes yields a head grade of nickel plus cobalt that is above the economic breakeven cut-off where revenue meets operating, processing and general and administrative costs.